bickart/SugarCRM6_To_SugarCRM7/README.md

   3. How do we add onchange logic to a field?
   4. How do we migrate the **Administrator** customizations in SugarCRM 7
   5. The ReadOnly SugarLogic does not seem to work with the record view!
 Is this a SugarCRM bug?
+  6. How do replace the web service call that takes place in the SugarController?